Child Safety and Wellbeing Policy

 It informs all employees (including contractors) and volunteers of their obligations to act ethically towards children and their roles and responsibilities in ensuring the safety and wellbeing of children.

 It gives guidance on the processes and procedures that aim to ensure children’s safety and wellbeing across all areas of the organisation’s work.

 This policy applies to all employees (including contractors) and volunteers whether or not they work in direct contact with children.

 Third parties engaged by Beyond Blue are also required to comply with the Child Safe Standards, if applicable by law to their operations, as part of their contractual agreement with Beyond Blue.

 4. Policy statement

-At Beyond Blue, we are committed to promoting and protecting the safety and wellbeing of children, including Aboriginal and Torres Strait islander children, children with disabilities, from cultural and language diverse backgrounds and children that are gender diverse.
+At Beyond Blue, we are committed to promoting and protecting the safety and wellbeing of children, including First Nations children, children with disabilities, from cultural and language diverse backgrounds and children that are gender diverse.

 Across our work, we endeavour to create environments where all children can feel, and be, safe and welcomed, and where their participation is valued.